Dropbox

 If you are lucky then the logs will magically pop-up on your console stating:

-You can protect against this by understanding what is going on.
+You can protect against this by what is going on.
 For example I found out that I had provided significantly less resources than what dropbox recommends!

 Or you could simply go ahead and make the fix: